"I was a stranger and you made me welcome"

 It is necessary to carry out urgent corrective measures to the present economic and financial system, dominated and manipulated by the industrialized countries.
 These very same countries are presently threatening to annul even the right to emigrate, which has always been considered an alternative to the impossibility of living in one's own country.

 Globalization tends to abolish emigration from poor to industrialized countries.
 In fact, the transfer of enterprises to developing countries, where manpower and raw materials are available at a low price, permits producing goods at a low cost without having to bear the economic and social burden of the presence of migrants in their own territory.
 It also allows the sale of such products at the current prices in the international market.

 The new system denies the experience of migration as a factor of development and retains it neither necessary nor useful for the process.
 The safety valve that migration has always represented for individuals and peoples tends to be blocked.
 Thus poor countries see the closure of the only channel left for them to enter the circuit of development of industrialized countries, that of emigration.
-The only immigrants admitted are technicians and
+The only immigrants admitted are technicians and professionals.

 Development for all